Home

 This threatened to be terrible.
 Phil Keaggy, as well as issuing his own albums, also appears as a session musician/singer on innumerable other albums by a wide variety of other artists.
 These, in turn, are of quite variable quality, ranging from average down to toe-curling, knuckle-chewing, gut-stirring, vomit-inducing crap.
 This, however, is tending towards the average, but with an additional dose of plagiarism.

 I don't think Mr Keaggy knows WHAT he is, if you have to attach titles of genre to an individual musician.
 Listening to this, you can quite clearly hear a number of styles that makes you think, "Hey, that's Cream", on Don't Pass Me By, John The Revelator and Doin' Nothin.
-It gets worse on Love Divine as it's so like The Beatles' All My Lovin', and the fact that Reunion Of Friends has also got both We Can Work It Out AND Hello Goodbye in it must also be pointed out.
+It gets worse on Love Divine as it's so like The Beatles' All My Lovin' and the fact that Reunion Of Friends has also got both We Can Work It Out AND Hello Goodbye in it must also be pointed out.
 It is possible that Keaggy simply re-worked that style of music into the CCM canon and hoped that no one noticed.
 WRONG!

 To be fair, Phil Keaggy IS trying to be different from other CCM artists.
 The trouble is, on the strength of this opus, he's doing it by copying other people's/bands' styles.
 This probably only works if no one spots it, but if you get reviewed by a confirmed train-spotter like me, then you're heading for a bit of a mauling.
 But I'm not going to do that.
 Well, not much!
 He does make a genuine attempt to 'do his own thing' and to be a bit inventive, which is where Keaggy gets most of the asterisks in his rating.
 Applying the Beatles and Cream styles to CCM is new to me, but I don't profess to listen to a great deal of CCM.
 I only hear what my wife puts on the stereo (which is where this review copy came from).
-He, and whatever musicians he has around him at the time, performs competently, if not spectacularly.
+He and whatever musicians he has around him at the time, performs competently, if not spectacularly.
 As well as 'copying' the styles noted above, the rest of the material is mid-paced 'rock', if I must apply some sort of comparison.
 He makes an attempt at something a little 'harder' on Shouts Of Joy, but it quickly loses any doominess and reverts to something a little happier, which seems a little self-contradictory.
 One nice experiment is a large chunk of Hendrix-esque solo rhythm guitar on Nothing But The Blood, which surprisingly works.
 You, however, may regard this as sacrilege.
 Fair Do's!

 Mellotron, on the tracks noted above, is supplied by John Painter, a.k.a.
-John Mark Painter, who has played 'Tron under the latter appellation.
+John Mark Painter, who has played Mellotron under the latter appellation.
 (See Susan Ashton's eponymous album) It is used so sparingly on World Of Mine you can barely hear it.
 It's a different kettle of fish on I Will Be There, where it's part of the background rhythm.
 It's subtle and, in my view, effective, considering the slight C&W tinge present in the song.

 Nick Hewitt